 \section{Disclination and corner Majorana bound states in real materials}

-The $\mathbb{Z}_2$ topological index $\Theta$ that counts the MBS number parity at a disclination applies to all two dimensional gapped crystalline superconductors described by a mean field BdG Hamiltonian.
+The $\mathbb{Z}_2$ topological index $\Theta$ that counts the MBS number parity at a disclination applies to all two-dimensional gapped crystalline superconductors described by a mean field BdG Hamiltonian.
 In this section, we consider two well documented materials and predict the existence of disclination or corner-bound Majorana zero modes.

-\subsection{Strontium Ruthenate Sr$_2$RuO$_4$}
+\subsection{Strontium ruthenate Sr$_2$RuO$_4$}

-This material has a layered perovskite structure and can be approximated by a quasi-two dimensional theory with a fourfold lattice rotation symmetry.
+This material has a layered perovskite structure and can be approximated by a quasi-two-dimensional theory with a fourfold lattice rotation symmetry.
 It is an unconventional superconductor when $T\lesssim1.5$K, and its superconducting order parameter shows spin-triplet $p$-wave characteristics, which is odd under time reversal and parity.~\cite{LukeFudamotoKojimaLarkinMerrinNachumiUemuraMaenoMaoMoriNakamuraSigrist98, NelsonMaoMaenoLiu04, KidwingiraStrandHarlingenMaeno06, XiaMaenoBeyersdorfFejerKapitulnik06} The exact nature of the pairing order has been controversial.
 It was postulated to be a chiral $p_x+ip_y$ state~\cite{RiceSigrist95} however the expected edge current~\cite{MatsumotoSigrist99, StoneRoy04} was not detected with the predicted magnitude~\cite{BjornssonMaenoHuberMoler05, KirtleyKallinHicksKimLiuMolerMaenoNelson07, HicksKirtleyLippmanKoshnickHuberMaenoYuhaszMapleMoler10}.
-The triplet pairing was later theoretically suggested by Raghu-Kapitulnik-Kivelson in Ref.~\onlinecite{RaghuKapitulnikKivelson10} to be non-chiral and predominantly generated from the quasi-one dimensional $d_{xz}$ and $d_{yz}$ bands instead of the two dimensional $d_{xy}$ band.
-More recently there is STM evidence supporting the quasi-1D non-chiral nature of the material.~\cite{FirmoLedererLupienMackenzieDavisKivelson13} In recent work, Majorana bound states were predicted to be present on linked dislocation lines in the 3D material due to the non-trivial $\mathbb{Z}_2$ {\em weak} invariants ${\bf G}_\nu={\bf b}_1+{\bf b}_2$.\cite{HughesYaoQi13} Here we discuss the MBS number parity at disclination and/or corner defects in Sr$_2$RuO$_4$ using the quasi-one dimensional model proposed in Ref. \onlinecite{RaghuKapitulnikKivelson10}.
+The triplet pairing was later theoretically suggested by Raghu-Kapitulnik-Kivelson in Ref.~\onlinecite{RaghuKapitulnikKivelson10} to be non-chiral and predominantly generated from the quasi-one dimensional $d_{xz}$ and $d_{yz}$ bands instead of the two-dimensional $d_{xy}$ band.
+More recently there is STM evidence supporting the quasi-1D non-chiral nature of the material.~\cite{FirmoLedererLupienMackenzieDavisKivelson13} In recent work, Majorana bound states were predicted to be present on linked dislocation lines in the 3D material due to the non-trivial $\mathbb{Z}_2$ {\em weak} invariants ${\bf G}_\nu={\bf b}_1+{\bf b}_2$.~\cite{HughesYaoQi13}.
+Here we discuss the MBS number parity at disclination and/or corner defects in Sr$_2$RuO$_4$ using the quasi-one dimensional model proposed in Ref. \onlinecite{RaghuKapitulnikKivelson10}.